 Secret tokens are sent as plain-text, so they only provide security when used in combination with TLS.

-Define a secret token in the APM integration settings.
 When defined, secret tokens are used to authorize requests to the APM Server.
-Both the APM agent and APM integration must be configured with the same secret token for the request to be accepted.
+Both the APM agent and APM Server must be configured with the same secret token for the request to be accepted.

 To secure the communication between APM agents and the APM Server with a secret token: